 For this heirloom tomato salad with capers and feta, start with flavorful tomatoes bursting with ripeness.
-Then, enhance them by a dressing with tart balsamic vinegar, fresh herbs and capers.
+Then, enhance them with a tart balsamic vinaigrette, fresh herbs and capers.
 Garnish with feta cheese for a beautiful and flavorful side with almost no prep.

 What is an heirloom tomato?